sandialabs/GenTen/python/README.md

 ## Installing with pip

 pygenten has experimental support for installation using pip from the source distribution on [pypi](https://pypi.org/project/pygenten/).
-Because of the wide variety of parallel architectures that GenTen/pygenten can be compiled for, binary distributions (a.k.a. wheels) are not currently provided, but might be in the future.
+Furthermore, binary wheels are provided in limited circumstances (currently just linux with OpenMP support only, but more may be provided in the future), enabling immediate installation.
 The pip installation leverages [scikit-build-core](https://github.com/scikit-build/scikit-build-core) to provide a CMake build backend for pip, which allows the user to provide CMake defines that control the pygenten build process and determine which architectures/parallel programming models are enabled.
 We thus recommend becoming familiar with the CMake build process for GenTen in general as described [here](https://github.com/sandialabs/GenTen#installing-genten) before continuing.
 In particular, the user must have BLAS and LAPACK libraries available in their build environment that can either be automatically discovered by CMake or manually specified through `LAPACK_LIBS`.

 ### Basic installation